Eremurus - Foxtail Lily: Planting and Growing

 Watering

 They tolerate drought well but dislike excess moisture.
-However, they do require some watering in spring, especially if grown in pots.
-Water moderately if the spring is very dry.
+However, they do need some watering in spring, especially if grown in pots.
+Water moderately if spring is very dry.

 Care

 We recommend cutting back the flowering stem after flowering.
-This prevents the plant from exhausting itself by producing seed.
+This prevents the plant from exhausting itself by producing seeds.

-You may need to stake the tallest varieties, particularly if planted in windy areas.
+You may need to stake the tallest varieties, particularly if planted in a windy spot.

 Eremurus is a hungry plant that thrives in rich soil, so don’t hesitate to work in some compost in spring.